cdecker/lightning-rfc/01-messaging-crypto-and-init.md

 Diffie-Hellman) operations followed by a `MAC` check.

-The authenticated key agreement (`Noise_XK`) is performed in three distinct steps.
-During each "act" of the handshake, some (possibly encrypted) keying material is sent to the other party, an `ECDH` is performed based on exactly which act is being executed with the result mixed into the current sent of encryption keys (`ck` the chainin gkey and `k` the encryption key), and finally an `AEAD` payload with a zero length cipher text is sent.
+The authenticated key agreement (`Noise_XK`) is performed in three distinct steps, also called acts.
+During each act of the handshake, some (possibly encrypted) keying material is sent to the other party, an `ECDH` is performed based on exactly which act is being executed with the result mixed into the current sent of encryption keys (`ck` the chaining key and `k` the encryption key), and finally an `AEAD` payload with a zero length cipher text is sent.
 As this payload is of length zero, only a `MAC` is sent across.
 The mixing of `ECDH` outputs into a hash digest forms an incremental TripleDH handshake.